Web Push for Web Apps on iOS and iPadOS

 Today also brings the first beta of Safari 16.4.
 It’s a huge release, packed with over 135 features in WebKit — including RegExp lookbehind assertions, Import Maps, OffscreenCanvas, Media Queries Range Syntax,

 font-size-adjust, Declarative Shadow DOM, and much more.
-We’ll write all about these new WebKit features when Safari 16.4 is released to the public.
-Meanwhile, you can read a comprehensive list of new features and fixes in the Safari 16.4 beta 1 release notes.
+We’ll write all about these new WebKit features when Safari 16.4 is released.
+Meanwhile, you can read a comprehensive list of new features and fixes in the Safari 16.4 release notes.

 But let’s set Safari aside and talk about Home Screen web apps on iOS and iPadOS.